 - How to get topical bloggers buzzing about your nonfiction book

-- The secrets to working successfully with book bloggers to get reviews for novels
+- The secrets to working successfully with book review bloggers to get reviews for fiction

 - Tips for planning a successful virtual book tour

 Reviews in print media are getting harder to come by, but books and authors still get coverage in book review journals, magazines, newspapers, and specialty publications.
 Discover:

 - How to increase your odds of a review in a major book journal

 - Where to find literary magazines and newspapers

 - Tips for researching and working with the media